Please allow time for download of the large number of images on the pages of this article.

 By Bob Mintz

-Associate Authors and Contributors and Assistance by: Mike Stella, Newt Derby, Stuart Rankin, Joe Endicott, Shannon Sikora, Charles Janiga, Bill Fessenden, Allen Glenney, Dr. Joseph Lechner, Al Otten, Bill Schmeelk, Dennis Clad, Matt Irvin, and Jon Bonds
+Associate Authors and Contributors and Assistance by: Mike Stella, Newt Derby, Stuart Rankin, Joe Endicott, Shannon Sikora, Charles Janiga, Bill Fessenden, Allen Glenney, Dr. Joseph Lechner, Al Otten, Bill Schmeelk, Dennis Clad, Matt Irvin, Jon Bonds, John Trotta, and Carol McGinnis.

 "The Congress shall have the Power…To Coin Money."
 (Constitution of the United States, Article I, Section 8.)